lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 * 003: 2:10pm-4pm
 * 004: 4:10pm-6pm

+### Instructor office hours

+My office hours are Monday and Wednesday 9:30-10:30am and Thursday 10-11am in Barnard 359 or via Discord.
+You can also contact me on Discord to set up a different meeting time.
+You can find office hours for all CS faculty [here](https://www.cs.montana.edu/office-hours.html).

 ### SmartyCats

 I will post information about SmartyCats tutoring here when it is available.